 2. Use a personal desktop computer or laptop.
 The use of tablets and mobile phones is not recommended.
 Company-issued work computers tend to be restricted and locked down in numerous ways and may create technical problems during your course.
 Instead, use your personal computer or borrow someone’s personal laptop if at all possible.
-Disable all VPN’s to allow for a stronger, more stable internet connection.
+Disable all VPNs to allow for a stronger, more stable internet connection.
 Don’t skip over any of this.
-If you want to accept the risk and try it anyway, please appreciate that we are unable to provide technical support during the course.
+If you want to accept the risk and try it anyway, please appreciate that we cannot provide technical support during the course.

 We do not recommend using the web browser version of Zoom.
 The web browser version of Zoom tends to create technical problems during our courses.
-Instead, download and install the Zoom Client for Meetings software onto your computer (see link provided in the previous question) and then join the course through this Zoom desktop client application.
-If you don’t understand what this means, please call our office at least 48 hours before the course starts and we’ll work it out with you.
-It’s super simple but we need to handle it well in advance (our office is closed on Mondays and Fridays).
+Instead, download and install the Zoom Client for Meetings software onto your computer (see the link in the previous question) and then join the course through this Zoom desktop client application.
+If you don’t understand what this means, please call our office at least 48 hours before the course starts, and we’ll work it out with you.
+It’s super simple, but we must handle it well in advance (our office is closed on Mondays and Fridays).
 Please appreciate that we are unable to provide technical support during the course.

 4. Use a stable high-bandwidth internet connection.
 Please do not use a cell phone hotspot.
 (You will have a downgraded experience if you attempt to use a cell phone hotspot.).
 We recommend that you avoid using Wifi and access our classes via a wired Ethernet connection if at all possible.
-We also strongly recommend asking other household members not to engage in high-bandwidth internet activities while you are taking your course, including watching Hulu, Netflix, YouTube, online gaming and high bandwidth usage of cell phone WiFi or hotspot connections.
-To be safe and ensure the best connection for your course, disable WiFi from all other household members cell phones.
+We also strongly recommend asking other household members not to engage in high-bandwidth internet activities while taking your course, including watching Hulu, Netflix, YouTube, online gaming, and high bandwidth usage of cell phone WiFi or hotspot connections.
+To be safe and ensure the best connection for your course, disable WiFi from all other household members' cell phones.
 Don’t skip this step.
-A minimum recommendation is 800kbps/1.0Mbps (up/down) for high quality video (ideally 1.5Mbps/1.5Mbps (up/down) or higher for HD video).
+A minimum recommendation is 800kbps/1.0Mbps (up/down) for high-quality video (ideally 1.5Mbps/1.5Mbps (up/down) or higher for HD video).
 You can test your bandwidth by visiting: https://www.speedtest.net/.
 For further Zoom technical specifications, please visit: https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux.

 Is there a workbook?

 The downloadable materials will be provided to all students at the beginning of their course.
-We do not provide our course materials prior to class.
+We do not provide our course materials before class.

 Is there a pre-class assignment?